Your trade journal is a log of all trading activity.

 Every forex trader should maintain a journal that focuses on these elements.

-Your trade journal is a log of all trading activity.
-This journal’s objective is to monitor both the performance of your trading system AND your ability to execute it with consistency (follow your trading plan).
+This journal’s objective is to monitor both the performance of your trading system AND your ability to execute it with consistency.

 Journals are only as good as what is written in them.
 If one fails to accurately track trades, it becomes hard to judge trading performance.